 If you fail or want to improve your grade now, you’ll now need to resit the whole A Level exam the following May/June.
 However, it is possible to carry forward your coursework mark from your previous attempt, so you don’t have to redo it.

 As of 2019, most subjects have been switched over to the linear system but there were a few minority languages, such as Bengali and Punjabi, still running on the modular system.
-If you sat one of these exams in 2019 and need to resit, you will still be able to do so in 2020.
+If you sat one of these exams in 2019 and need to resit, you will still be able to do so this year.